jesselpalmer/the-engineering-managers-booklist/README.md

 ## 👨🏾‍💻 About Me

 Hello, thanks for reading down this far!
 A little about me, I have been an engineering manager at Fortune 100 companies and startups.
 This list represents the books that I have found valuable in my career.
-Use the below buttons if you want to hear from me!
+Use the below buttons if you want to hear about my ramblings on engineering leadership.

  [![Follow me on Twitter](https://img.shields.io/badge/Follow%20me%20on%20Twitter-%40jesselpalmer-blue.svg)](https://twitter.com/jesselpalmer) [![Newsletter Sign Up](https://img.shields.io/badge/Sign%20up%20for%20my%20Newsletter-On%20Engineering%20Leadership-blue.svg)](https://tinyletter.com/jesselpalmer)